antznin/LEGOlas/website/README.md

 Let us first show the output of the sonar sensor without any ball and a robot on the other field.
 We placed the robot at its initial position (inside the square) and printed the output on the terminal.
 Sami coded a function that, for any given angle, will output the **theoretical** radius (i.e. the distance between an object and the robot), here being the shape of the field : a rectangle.

 Here are the mapping results :

+Before getting the real output of the sensor we first thought of simply putting as a condition of finding the ball, finding a sonar value that is smaller than the theoretical radius computed by the function that we coded for it, give or take a few centimeters.
+But the problem was that, the real output didn't even have the shape of a rectangle.
+So we narrowed our scan to a much smaller rectangle that fits inside most of the graphs that we generated with the real output of the sensor.
+Making it a lot more reliable, but it still wasn't enough so we eventually decided to scan from a few relevant positions.

 ### Move toward the ball